 A matter is considered passed with an affirmative vote of at least four (4)

-Article VII.
-Advisory Panel

-Section 1 — Description

-The purpose of the Advisory Panel shall be to provide advice, information, and make recommendations to the Society for Simulation in Healthcare (SSH) Board of Directors on matters that are consistent with the mission and vision of the Society.

-The Panel shall be comprised of former members of the Board of Directors, who are in current good standing with the Society.

 Article VIII. – Corporate Roundtable

 Section 1 — Description

 The purpose of the Corporate Roundtable shall be to invite and encourage industry to partner with SSH and promote visibility and recognition of the science and study of simulation into the future.